caplanhook/family-stories/SUBMISSION.md

 ### Month 2: Improving story quality and experience

-- **The AI interviewer:** Asks 1-3 follow-up questions to improve story quality and prompt adherence. ("You mentioned Ruth three times; tell me about Ruth")
+- AI follow-up questions: Asks 1-3 follow-up questions to improve story quality and prompt adherence. ("You mentioned Ruth three times; tell me about Ruth")
-- **Buyer experience:** add a prompt library and scheduler so buyers can modify what questions will be asked for the subscription
+- Buyer experience: add a prompt library and scheduler so buyers can modify what questions will be asked each week
-- **Browsable story library:** a read-only archive of Grandma's stories (text + audio) that she and her family can revisit, aiding discovery and re-engagement
+- Browsable story library: a read-only archive of Grandma's stories (text + audio) that she and her family can revisit, aiding discovery and re-engagement

 ### Month 3: Building enduring keepsakes

-- **Offer printed books:** automated layout from the year's stories, per-story QR codes that play her voice
+- Offer printed books:** automated layout from the year's stories, per-story QR codes that play her voice
 - Lightweight digital editor to add pictures to select stories and select the cover / title prior to printing
-- **Family-driven prompts:** grandchildren can submit questions, which become prompts in the grandchild's name
+- Family-driven prompts: grandchildren can submit questions, which become prompts in the grandchild's name
-- **Launch motion:** Experiment with discounted pricing, holiday gifting funnel
+- Launch motion: Experiment with discounted pricing, holiday gifting funnel

 ### Team shape
 - 2 engineers on the transcription/restructuring quality loop and evals